thorbenortmann/ud-ds-nd-cp-dog-breed-classifier/README.md

 when training a model from scratch (but that would also need a lot of time and computing power).
 Also see: [from_scratch.pdf](./docs/from_scratch.pdf)

-In the end
+In the end I achieved **~70% accuracy** with a transfer learning approach.
-I do not believe that the ~70% accuracy I achieved with the transfer learning approach could ever be beaten by the learning from scratch approach with that little data.
+I do not believe this result could ever be beaten by the learning from scratch approach with that little data.
 Transfer learning really showed its advantages here as the weights of the